 Once you've your device connected, you need to allow MetaMask to read its public keys.
 Therefore, click on "Allow once for this session."
 Optionally, you can also check the "Don't ask me again" box.

 Next, you are asked if you want to export the public key of your Ethereum account (tab was cropped and labeled as 1 in the following image).
 Right after, you are prompted with an option to use [Trezor's passphrase option (tab cropped and labeled as 2 in the image).
 If you want to use the default wallet, just click on "Enter."
-On the contrary, please follow Trezor's wiki article for passphrase wallets.
+If not, please follow Trezor's wiki article for passphrase wallets.

 If MetaMask was able to connect successfully to your Trezor device, you should see a list of five Ethereum-styled accounts.
-On the contrary, please double-check that you've properly connected your Trezor device to the computer and it is unlocked.
+If not, please double-check that you've properly connected your Trezor device to the computer and it is unlocked.
 You can also repeat the process with the Trezor Suite app opened.

 From this list of five Ethereum accounts, take the following steps: